Retreat Parenting Ourselves

 The yoga we do is a welcome exercise of physical exertion and relaxation.
 The head takes a break, although our overcontrolling ‘mind’ makes attempts to determine the story.
 But the body knows what’s needed there and then.
 We don’t want to move around that, we deal with loving attention, sometimes with physical discomfort or emotional pain.
 For example, yoga can be a compassion exercise for the whole consciousness, physically, mentally and emotionally.

-Susan Bögels is a psychotherapist and professor.
-She provides mindfulness training for parents and children to professionals worldwide and at the Centre for Mindfulness.
+Susan Bögels is a psychotherapist, mindfulness teacher and professor.
+She provides mindfulness training for parents and children to professionals worldwide.
 She publishes on mindful parenting and mindfulness for children.

 George Langenberg is an acupuncturist and teaches yoga and meditation classes in Haarlem.
 He is supervisor and trainer of mindfulness and yoga teachers.
 In 2013 he wrote a children’s book on mindfulness and compassion.